sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 *   All timers that generate new events have been stopped.
 *   All components have completed processing their pending requests and thus there are no in-flight messages.

 After receiving the freeze notification, the components will update their quiescent state in STATE DB when they receive a new request (i.e. they are no longer quiescent) and when they complete processing their current request queue (i.e. they become quiescent).
 NSF Manager will monitor the quiescent state of all components in STATE DB to determine that the switch has become quiescent and thus further state changes won’t occur in the switch.
 If all components are in quiescent state then NSF Manager will declare that the switch has become quiescent and thus the switch has attained its final state.
-NSF Manager will wait for 2 minutes for the switch to become quiescent after which it will determine that warm reboot failed and abort the warm reboot operation.
+NSF Manager will wait for a period of time for the switch to become quiescent after which it will determine that warm reboot failed and abort the warm reboot operation.

 ##### Phase 2: State Verification (Optional)